0xn3va/application-security-handbook/README.md

-# Application Security Best Practices
+# Application Security Handbook

 A knowledge base of best practices for application security.
-You can find the Gitbook version [here]().
+You can find the Gitbook version [here]( ).

-Feel free to point out mistakes and write your ideas [here](https://github.com/0xn3va/application-security-best-practices/issues/new).
+Feel free to point out mistakes and write your ideas [here](https://github.com/0xn3va/application-security-handbook/issues/new).

 ## Overview